rust-lang/book/second-edition/src/ch15-01-box.md

 is one more `Cons` value that holds `3` and a `List` value, which is finally `Nil`, the non-recursive variant that signals the end of the list.

-If we try to compile the above code, we get the error shown in Listing 15-4:
+If we try to compile the above code, we get the error shown in [Listing 15-4][Listing-15-4]:

 [Listing-15-4]: #Listing-15-4
 <a name="Listing-15-4"></a>